markhowellsmead/permanenttourist-gallery/README.md

 You can also use the readable path form for the year filter.
 Examples:

 - `/api?year=2024`
-- `/api/filter/year/2024/`
+- `/api/filter/year/2024`
-- `/api/filter/location/austria/year/2024/`
+- `/api/filter/location/austria/year/2024`

 The API also accepts readable, SEO-friendly filter URLs as an alternative to query parameters.
 These are routed to `api.php` and parsed into the same internal filters.
 Rules for the readable paths:

 - Path form: `/api/filter/<key>/<value>/[<key>/<value>/...]`
 - Friendly key names supported: `location` (maps to `country`) and `month_year`.
-- Values are matched case-insensitively; the client emits lowercase segments by default (for example `/api/filter/location/austria/`).
+- Values are matched case-insensitively; the client emits lowercase segments by default (for example `/api/filter/location/austria`).
-- Spaces are encoded as `+` and other special characters are percent-encoded by the client (for example `/api/filter/location/spiez+valley/` or `/api/filter/location/m%C3%BCnchen/`).
+- Spaces are encoded as `+` and other special characters are percent-encoded by the client (for example `/api/filter/location/spiez+valley` or `/api/filter/location/m%C3%BCnchen`).
 - Query parameters remain supported for backward compatibility.

 Examples using the readable path form:

-- `/api/filter/location/austria/`
+- `/api/filter/location/austria`
-- `/api/filter/location/austria/month_year/2024-03/`
+- `/api/filter/location/austria/month_year/2024-03`
-- `/api/filter/month_year/2017-09/location/scotland/`
+- `/api/filter/month_year/2017-09/location/scotland`

 Canonical URLs and redirects:

 - The API enforces a canonical, lowercased, and consistently-encoded form for readable filter paths.
 If a request arrives with mixed-case segments or alternative encodings, `api.php` will respond with a `301` redirect to the canonical form.
+The canonical form does not force a trailing slash — paths are normalized without adding or requiring a trailing `/`.
 - Canonical rules:
   - keys and values are lowercased (for example `Austria` → `austria`).
   - `country` and `location` are normalized to the friendly key `location` in the canonical path.